This release incorporates new features in the

 A number of cluster log warning messages relating to deprecated configuration parameters contained spelling, formatting, and other errors.
 (Bug #57381)

-meant that it was not possible to enable multi-threaded building
+CREATE TABLEwas ignored, which meant that it was not possible to enable multi-threaded building of indexes.
+(Bug #57360)

 Aborting a native